Dhaiwat10/react-link-preview/README.md

 ## Recommended workflow (for production)

 - Please [fork the proxy repo](https://github.com/dhaiwat10/rlp-proxy) and host your own copy of it.
-- You can then use the `customFetcher` prop to pass a fetcher function that fetches data from _your_ proxy.
+- You can then use the `fetcher` prop to pass a fetcher function that fetches data from _your_ proxy.
 The `LinkPreview` will now use your proxy as the data source.
 More details below.

 ## API (Available props)